 This action was originally listed as a proposal on the Eldorado National Forest Schedule of Proposed Actions and updated periodically during the analysis.
 The project was discussed at the UMRWA board meetings on January 28, 2022, April 22, 2022, and July 22, 2022.
 UMRWA met with the ACCG Planning Work Group on February 23, 2022, on March 23, 2022 and again on April 5, 2022 to receive feedback on the proposed action.
 UMRWA also met with the larger ACCG on March 16, 2022.
 These collaborative efforts resulted in reducing the footprint of the initial project, emphasizing mechanical treatments over hand treatments where feasible due to concerns over effectiveness, and reducing prescribed fire acreage to high priority areas.
 Scoping was initiated April 15, 2022.
 Letters were sent to 31 individuals, groups, and government entities.
 Written responses to scoping were received from three individual members of ACCG (Central Sierra Environmental Resource Center (CSERC) Foothill Conservancy, and the Amador Water Agency District 3 Director).
 In general, comments were supportive of the project and requests for clarification.
 Some concern was still expressed over the effectiveness of hand treatments.
 The Amador Ranger District Fuels Officer emphasized that in addition to reducing ladder fuel, hand treatment can be very effective in providing safe anchors for fire suppression action as well as prescribed burning.
 In addition, in some areas, hand treatment is the only feasible option due to steepness of slope and access.
 In a subsequent email dated August 24, 2022, CSERC expressed its unqualified support for the project.

 Tribal Consultation was initiated during the scoping process for this project.
-Letters from the Georgetown District Ranger were emailed or otherwise provided to Tribal Officials and Cultural Representatives of the following tribes and organizations: The Jackson Rancheria Band of Miwuk Indians, Buena Vista Rancheria of Me-Wuk Indians, Washoe Tribe of Nevada and California, United Auburn Indian Community, Wilton Rancheria, Ione Band of Miwok Indians, California Indian Water Commission, California Indian Baseketweavers’ Association, El Dorado Band of Miwok Indians, El Dorado County Indian Council, El Dorado County Wopumnes Nisenan-Mewuk Tribe, and Calaveras Band of Mi-Wuk Indians.
+Letters from the Acting Amador District Ranger were emailed or otherwise provided to Tribal Officials and Cultural Representatives of the following tribes and organizations: The Jackson Rancheria Band of Miwuk Indians, Buena Vista Rancheria of Me-Wuk Indians, Washoe Tribe of Nevada and California, United Auburn Indian Community, Wilton Rancheria, Ione Band of Miwok Indians, California Indian Water Commission, California Indian Baseketweavers’ Association, El Dorado Band of Miwok Indians, El Dorado County Indian Council, El Dorado County Wopumnes Nisenan-Mewuk Tribe, and Calaveras Band of Mi-Wuk Indians.
 No comments were received.

 Findings Required by Other Laws and Regulations